Visit Yongpyong Ski Resort, one of the best ski resorts in Korea, for a world-class ski experience this winter!

 ※During the winter season, Yongpyong Ski Resort is extremely popular, so it’s best to book your bus ride in advance.

-You can take the new express train (KTX) from Seoul to Jinbu Station and take a local bus to Yongpyong Ski Resort.
+You can take the express train (KTX) from Seoul to Jinbu Station and take a local bus to Yongpyong Ski Resort.

 Best things to do at Yongpyong Ski Resort